centreon/centreon-engine/doc/user/configuration/advanced/service_and_host_freshness_checks.rst

     host_name              backup-server
     service_description    ArcServe Backup Job
     active_checks_enabled  0                ; active checks are NOT enabled
-    passive_checks_enabled 1                ; passive checks are enabled (this is how results are reported) check_freshness        1
+    check_freshness        1
     freshness_threshold    93600            ; 26 hour threshold, since backups may not always finish at the same time check_command          no-backup-report ; this command is run only if the service results are "stale"